All Software Modules

 Filters

-Engineers can apply a filter to the data stream.
-A low pass filter, high pass filter, or notch filter can be applied and modified during the live stream, and the VR controller will automatically adjust the control.
-This capability allows different frequencies to be removed as the test is running.
+Apply a low pass filter, a high pass filter, or a notch filter with the option to modify it during the live stream.
+The VR controller automatically adjusts the control.
+This capability allows engineers to remove different frequencies as the test is running.

 Fundamentals of VibrationVIEW Part 5 - Field Data Replication thumbnail